RohiniKonar/PowerBI-RevenueInsightsHospitalityDomain/README.md

 Data

-The data was picked from Code basics project challenge wherein the dataset is provided and asked to help the revenue team to provide insights to make actionable business decisions.
+The data was picked from Code basics project challenge wherein the dataset was provided and asked to help the revenue team to provide insights to make actionable business decisions.

 Introduction